anandu06dev/ng4StarterKit/README.md

 -	Every component, directive and pipe must belong to **one** and **only one** module
 -	**Never** re-declare these elements in another module
 -	Except services, module contents are private by default and transitive dependencies aren't visible.
-Use `exports` to manage visibility of private elements
--   **Do not** share contents of a feature module, instead add reusable elements to a shared module
+-   **Do not** share contents of a domain module, instead add reusable elements to a shared module
 -   **Do not** import shared modules into the root module
 -   **Do not** import the service module more than once.
-Use dependency lookup hooks to prevent multiple instances of the service module
+Use dependency lookup hooks to prevent multiple instanciation
--   **Do not** use the Routing Module pattern (routing.module.ts) for nested feature modules (submodules), use the routes.ts pattern
+-   **Do not** use the Routing Module pattern (routing.module.ts) for submodules, use the routes.ts pattern

 **» Bounded context pattern**<br/>

-The bounded context pattern in Domain-Driven Design defines fragments inside a domain model by decomposing a domain into subdomains.
+The bounded context pattern in Domain-Driven Design defines fragments inside a domain model by decomposing a domain into bounded subdomains.
 In an service-based environment the bounded context marks the boundaries of an application service.
-This is similar to feature (domain) modules where we mark the boundries based on features.
-Applying the bounded context pattern to feature modules allows us to structure modules by an domain-driven approach.
 An application service is a concretion of the bounded context pattern.
-The following meta model illustrates the interaction between the bounded context pattern and feature modules:
+This is similar to domain modules in Angualr where we mark the boundries based on features.
+Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven context.
+The following meta model illustrates the interaction between the bounded context pattern and domain modules:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)